Loscutik/kood-make-your-game-different-maps/README.md

-# Make your game - Scoreboard
+# Make your game - different-maps

-The goal for this task was to create a game using only plain JavaScript and HTML (usage of frameworks and canvas was not allowed) and implement also a scoreboard which would run in Go server and store the scoreboard in JSON file.
+The goal for this task was to create a game using only plain JavaScript and HTML (usage of frameworks and canvas was not allowed) and also to generate tile maps at the start of the game.

 # Authors